 Once most participants of the rampage were either drunk or tired or both, Police forces ended that night of brutality.

 As a result of what happened on May 1st, 1987, a special police force was founded by the conservative law and order people who were ruling Berlin back then.
 Its purpose was to become active in comparable situations.
 Only two years later, the unit was disbanded, after its brutal approach had been criticized harshly.

 Two years later, in 1989, the new center-left Berlin Senate wanted to show the conservatives how good they were at dealing with the May 1st situation, by choosing a deescalation approach.
 But it did not work.
 Police needed to use force again, in order to end riots in Kreuzberg.

-Last weekend, some participants of a large protest against the housing crisis in Berlin seized an empty shop.
+On April 6th, participants of a large protest against the housing crisis in Berlin seized an empty shop.
 Police reacted, while some 700 protesters came to protect the squatters.
 When more police officers arrived to end the situation, they were attacked.
 During the riot, nine police officers were injured and fourteen arrests were made.